aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     Additionally, we clear the message box to make it easier for you to type your next message and we use our new `displayMesssage()` function to display the message we’ve sent locally so you can have a full timeline of messages, including your own.

-    Restart your Site.js server and reload the page and you should now we able to send messages.
+    Reload the page and you should now we able to send messages.
+Note that updates to static routes like our _index.html_ do not require a server restart.
+Only changes to dynamic routes do.

     To test that it is working, take a look at the Site.js console output in your terminal window and you should see the following message:

     {{< terminal title="~/demo" caption="A message to no one." >}}/chat message broadcast to 0 recipients{{</ terminal >}}